 Undergraduate Indian Students (First Degree)

 Most universities in London will consider you for entry if you achieved 70% in your Indian High School Leaving Certificate.
 For the higher ranked universities you will need a score of 85% or above.
 If you have taken A-levels, the International Baccalaureate or Advanced Placement exams then you will be eligible for direct entry onto undergraduate courses at most universities.

 Most universities will accept Indian students who have already completed a first degree that is equivalent to a UK Bachelor degree from an established university.
 The grades you need depend on the course and university you are applying to.

 Remember, you can contact the international office at your chosen universities and they will tell you if your qualifications meet the requirements of your chosen course.

-Hong Kong Students living in London
+Indian Students Living in London

-What London's Students from Hong Kong Say
+What London's Indian Students Say

 "I study in London because of the prospect of excellent higher education.
 Also because of the city's cosmopolitan nature: you meet so many people from different countries and backgrounds.
 It's a truly international city."

 Pankhuri Bhatnagar - Economics and management student from India